 In Chinese mythology, the dragon is a symbol of power, strength, and good luck, and most Daoist temples abound with colourful images of these creatures.
 In the bottom picture, traditional paper lanterns are seen in the foreground.
 (Photos copyright © by Kaj Halberg)

-The Feng-Huang (often erroneously called ‘Chinese Phoenix’) is the ruler of birds.
-It symbolizes virtue, duty, mercy, and grace.
-This creature also adorns numerous Daoist temples.
+The Feng-Huang (often erroneously called ‘Chinese Phoenix’), who is the ruler of birds, symbolizes virtue, duty, mercy, and grace.
+This creature also adorns countless Daoist temples.
 (Photo copyright © by Kaj Halberg)

 As the virtues of the dragon and the Feng-Huang complement one another, they are often depicted together in Daoist temples.
 (Photo copyright © by Kaj Halberg)

 Temple guardian and paper lanterns in the Fushing Temple, Xiluo, dedicated to the Mother Goddess Mazu.
-Such paper lanterns adorn most Daoist temples.
+Such paper lanterns adorn most Daoist temples. – Pictures of many paper lanterns are presented elsewhere on this website, see Culture: Lamps and lights.
 (Photo copyright © by Kaj Halberg)